HCPSS/schoolsites-help/_posts/2014-07-15-news-messages.md

 Tags cluster related messages into one place.
 When you add a tag it displays at the bottom of a message as a clickable link.

-Tags are meant to help users discover more about a particular topic.
+Tags are meant to help users discover more about a particular topic by grouping messages together.

-If a message was tagged as "8th Grade Field Trip" and you gave a different message the same tag, both would pop up on the same page after a user clicks on the tag at the bottom of either message.
+If a message was tagged as "8th Grade Field Trip" and you gave a related message the same tag, both would pop up on the same page after a user clicks on the tag at the bottom of either message.

-Resource inks can be added to the message by creating a new node, or [adding an existing one.](/schoolsites-help/2014/07/15/moving-nodes/)

-For instance, if you already added a school supply list under school resources, just add it as an existing node here for users to easily have access to it.

-If you're not familiar with this process, view our [documentation for adding pdf files](/schoolsites-help/2014/07/15/uploading-files/) and [adding links to other sites](/schoolsites-help/2014/07/15/adding-links/).

 ## Creating an important news message

-Important news messages will appear on your site's home page.
-The home page is allowed five messages at once, you can cycle them out depending on what message is the most important.
+Important news messages appear on your site's home page.
+The home page is allowed five messages at once and you can cycle them out depending on what news message is the most important.

 Go to your dashboard and select "Home Page News List"